Money flies out of Spain, regions pressured

 Fitch Ratings downgraded eight regions on Thursday, warning that a failure from the government to adopt new measures would result in further ratings cuts.

-Spain’s Deputy Prime Minister Soraya Saenz de Santamaria was meeting U.S. Treasury Secretary Timothy Geithner and International Monetary Fund Director General Christine Lagarde in Washington on Thursday.
+Spain’s Deputy Prime Minister Soraya Saenz de Santamaria is due to meet U.S. Treasury Secretary Timothy Geithner and International Monetary Fund Director General Christine Lagarde in Washington on Thursday.

-The deputy PM will outline Spain’s measures to tackle its crisis during the meetings, which were scheduled before Spain’s situation reached boiling point, a government spokesman said. ($1 = 0.8069 euros)
+The deputy PM will outline Spain’s measures to tackle its crisis during the meetings, which were convened before Spain’s situation reached boiling point, a government spokesman said.

+Additional reporting by Jose Elias Rodriguez and Jesus Aguado; Editing by Julien Toyer and Peter Graff